 Choose Office Surfaces that are Easy to Clean

-Significant energy resources are consumed from custodians running vacuums and shampooing carpets and rugs.
+Significant energy resources are consumed by custodians running vacuums and shampooing carpets and rugs.
 To cut the cord on this electricity consumption, consider using polished concrete floors.
 These surfaces are classy, durable, and can be easily cleaned with the push of the broom.
 They are also non-staining, meaning that no additional energy will be needed for deep cleaning or replacement.

 In addition, consider using desks and countertops that are fabricated from white solid surface materials.
 Not only will these surfaces do a better job of reflecting natural light to lower electricity consumption, but they will make cleaning a snap, reducing the use of questionably sourced cleaning products needed to tackle troublesome stains.